-- Children in the court system Guidance to support children is available - Young witness booklet for 5 to 11 year olds GOV.UK (www.gov.uk) - Young witness booklet for 12 to 17 year olds GOV.UK (www.gov.uk) - Children affected by parental offending/imprisonment. - Children missing from education including persistent absence. - Child Exploitation (including both Child Sexual Exploitation and Child Criminal Exploitation and county lines, modern day slavery and trafficking) - Cybercrime - Domestic Abuse - Homelessness - So-called Honour based Abuse (including Female Genital Mutilation and Forced Marriage), - Online Safety - Mental health - Child on child abuse: - > Bullying (including cyberbullying, prejudice-based and discriminatory bullying). - Abuse in intimate personal relationships between children (also known as teenage relationship abuse). - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse). - Sexual violence, such as rape, assault by penetration and sexual assault;(this may include an online element which facilitates, threatens and/or encourages sexual violence). - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party. - Consensual and non-consensual sharing of nudes and semi-nude images and or videos (also known as sexting or youth produced sexual imagery). - Upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm; and - Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).

-- Preventing Radicalisation (The Prevent Duty)

-- Serious Youth Violence

-- Substance Misuse

-- Private Fostering

-- Young Carers
+- Children in the court system - Children affected by parental offending/imprisonment. - Children missing from education including persistent absence. - Child Exploitation (including both Child Sexual Exploitation and Child Criminal Exploitation and county lines, modern day slavery and trafficking) - Cybercrime - Domestic Abuse

+- Homelessness - So-called Honour based Abuse (including Female Genital Mutilation and Forced Marriage), - Online Safety - Mental health - Child on child abuse: - > Bullying (including cyberbullying, prejudice-based and discriminatory bullying). - Abuse in intimate personal relationships between children (also known as teenage relationship abuse). - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse). - > Sexual violence, such as rape, assault by penetration and sexual assault;(this may include an online element which facilitates, threatens and/or encourages sexual violence). - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party. - Consensual and non-consensual sharing of nudes and semi-nude images and or videos (also known as sexting or youth produced sexual imagery). - Upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm; and - Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element). - Preventing Radicalisation (The Prevent Duty) - Serious Youth Violence - Substance Misuse - Private Fostering - Young Carers